andrewratliff/andrewratliff.github.io/_posts/2020-07-09-i-am-malala.md

 Malala disparages her natural skin color, and tries to lighten her complexion, just as her father did.
 Ziauddin suffers because of his environment’s definition of beauty, and he is unable to save his daughter from the same experience.

-Although the title of Malala’s book highlights the injustice of the Taliban, and the struggle of girls, her book reveals the injustice of general Pakistan, and discrimination against more than one group of people.
+Although the title of Malala’s book highlights the injustice of the Taliban, and the struggle of girls, her book reveals widespread discrimination against more than one group of people.

 <div class="resp-container" id="video">
   <iframe class="resp-iframe" title="New York Times Video - Embed Player" width="480" height="321" frameborder="0" scrolling="no" allowfullscreen="true" marginheight="0" marginwidth="0" id="nyt_video_player" src="https://www.nytimes.com/video/players/offsite/index.html?videoId=100000001835296"></iframe>